kailash-manasarovar/statement/docs/timeline/2023/may.md

 - I certainly never followed any of these accounts.
 - This nonsense continues until October 2024 when I find out why I'm seeing possums all the time on my X feed.
 - Since October 2024, no possums.
-- Given hackers have root access to all my devices, they have been able to manipulate my X timeline, and other social media accounts, directly.
+- Given hackers have root access to all my devices, they can manipulate my X timeline, and other social media accounts, directly.
-- I suspect there is a specific piece of software developed precisely for this purpose that law enforcement, if they were ever interested in protecting women and children, would find examples of on all my devices.
+- I suspect there is a specific piece of software developed precisely for this purpose that law enforcement - if they were ever interested in protecting women and children - would find examples of on all my devices.

 ### Harmony class that week